CarlAndrewPenaranda/plPinkProject/README.md

       - Geography
       - Foods and Drinks
       - Sports
+  - Some questions will have hints provided respectively
   - The score will be displayed after playing the quiz

   # IPO